dedoc/scramble/docs/developers/extensions.md

 The example of such an extension is an ability to add 403 response, if there is a call to `$this->authorize` in the controller’s method.
 To implement it, you need to get method’s AST from route info and look for this call there.
 If it is there, there might be possible 403 response, so it can be added to the operation (see available methods on `RouteInfo` class).

+Here is the real example of such an extension that documents response type of the route: https://github.com/dedoc/scramble/blob/main/src/Support/OperationExtensions/ResponseExtension.php

 ## Type to schema extension

 These extensions are needed to tell the Scramble how different types look like when represented in JSON/OpenAPI schema.
 For example, PHP’s type `int` is represented in JSON schema like `{"type": "integer"}`.
 To have this logic in place, type to schema extension is used.

 To create this type of extension, create a class extending the class `Dedoc\Scramble\Extensions\TypeToOpenApiSchemaExtension`.
-Then, you need to implement a method `shouldHandle` that will decide if the extension should handle the `Type`.
+Then, you need to implement a method `shouldHandle` that decides if the extension should handle the given type.

 In the extension, you can use `$this->infer`, `$this->openApiTransformer`, and `$this->components` to analyze the types.